NSO-developer/nso-gitbook/development/connected-topics/snmp-notification-receiver.md

   +--rw engine-id?    snmp-engine-id
 ```

-The notification reception can be turned on and off using the enabled lead.
+The notification reception can be turned on and off using the enabled leaf.
 NSO will listen to notifications at the end points configured in `listen`.
 There is no need to manually configure the NSO `engine-id`.
 NSO will do this automatically using the algorithm described in RFC 3411.
 However, it can be assigned an `engine-id` manually by setting this leaf.

 The managed devices must also be configured to send notifications to the NSO addresses.